eyza-cod2/zpam3/README.md

 [2.3.2] when max team limit is reached and other player disconnect, other players was unable to select team -&gt; fixed<br>
 [2.3.3] fixed bash pam mode (only pistols are allowed, disabled planting)<br>
 [2.3.4] a lot of code rewrited, removed unnessesary things (splitscreen, xbox codes, ...)<br>
+[2.3.5] added support for 1.0<br>
+[2.3.6] Fixed bug when you drop MG and step sound was made when mg peek fix was enabled<br>
+[2.3.7] Matchinfo - fixed bug when team names does not match players in teams; happens when pistol bash was called and players swap teams<br>
+[2.3.8] Auto-recording - fixed bug with empty team names when bash mode was called<br>
+[2.3.9] Auto-recording - server crash when somebody joins a team at the end of the round (only windows servers) -> fixed<br>
+[2.3.10] Auto-recording - wont start if main menu is opened, quick messages menu is opened or game is minimized -> fixed<br>
+[2.3.11] Auto-spectator - When replaying killcam in spectator, name of spectated player is not removed when the killcam ends -> fixed<br>
+[2.3.12] Fixed text PC_PATCH_1_1_SD_OBJECTIVES in SD server info<br>
+[2.3.13] Weapon name next to ammo HUD is not visible when enemy player list is enabled -> fixed by showing the weapon name under the ammo
 </sub>